 One way to measure the effectiveness of virtual training is from measurable results.
 Have sales improved?
 Did employees successfully complete compliance training?
 Another way is to solicit thorough feedback from participants.
 Ask people what they liked and didn’t like about the training and for suggestions on making improvements.
 This type of feedback isn’t always 100% reliable, of course.
 People may say that the material wasn’t presented clearly while, in truth, it might just be difficult for some people to learn.
 However, by accumulating responses and comparing them to measurable results, you can get helpful tips on how to improve future training.

-Knowledge Anywhere lets you redefine the training experience with a variety of cloud-based training solutions, including Learning Management Systems and virtual reality training.
-Contact us today to find out how Knowledge Anywhere can create an effective, customized training program for your company.
+Knowledge Anywhere lets you redefine the training experience with a variety of cloud-based training solutions, including Learning Management Systems and Virtual Reality Training.
+Schedule a demo to learn how Knowledge Anywhere can create an effective, customized training program for your company.

 Learn how you put education at the center of your organization with these great articles and resources.